lxdock/lxdock/docs/usage/provisioning.rst

       playbook: deploy/site.yml

 Note that you can use *many* provisioning tools.
-The order in which provisioning tools are defined in your LXdock file defines the order in which they are executed.
+The order in which provisioning tools are defined in your LXDock file defines the order in which they are executed.

 .. note::